Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Let the tool finish each operation before starting another: Many of the problems identified seem to relate to parts of the tool and your activities getting out of step.
 This can be avoided if you let all parts of the tool complete their operations before you start another one including saving and opening of files and Windows.

 Adding a Keyboard Shortcut to Insert Ticks: It is nice to run with the Scoring Window minimised and parked out of the way whilst reading the text and inserting comments if you have a small screen.
 This however removes access to the Tick button.
 The Tick is a standard symbol and it is possible to generate a keyboard shortcut to insert it - we have chosen Ctrl T which is a shortcut we do not use in Word and is easy to remember.
 Use the Insert Drop down menu and click Symbol.
 The Tick is in the Wingdings font on the bottom row near the right hand end.
-There is a button at the bottom marked Shortcut Key - you just press the key you choose (Cntr T) and click Assign and thats it.
+There is a button at the bottom marked Shortcut Key - you just press the key you choose (Cntr T) and click Assign and that's it.
 It by default is saved in your normal.dot template and will be available for evermore in Word.

 Effects of Customisation: Customising the Toolbar and adding a keyboard shortcut for Ticks allows one to mark with the Scoring Screen minimised and parked until one adds part marks - this should transform your marking on a small screen.
 These are standard Word facilities so the impacts on the marking Tool should be minimal however they are unlikely to be supported by the Help Desk.